Amik24/ece-webtech-2023-fall-gr01-03/README.md

   * Task feedback: *Easy access and implementation*
 * **Resource access control**
   * Grade: *6/6*
-  * Comments: *Every table and interraction between tbale and the website is secured with RLS*     !!!!!!!!!!!!!!!!!!!
+  * Comments: *Every table and interraction between tbale and the website is secured with RLS.
+IN fact, we configured all the requirements for the three databases we are using.For example, only an authenticated user can write reviews under movies.
+If not, there is an appropriate HTTP response code and message*
-  * Task feedback: *Facultative, how did you find the task (difficulty, pertinence...)*
+  * Task feedback: *Fpretty hard to handle and to understand at first, because it caused a lot of troubles and bugs.
+But when we know how to use it, it is very helpful and facilitate the code because.*
 * **Account settings**
-  * Grade: *3/4*                                                                                       !!!!!!!!!!!!!!!!!!
+  * Grade: *3/4*
-  * Comments: *How did you implement the task*
+  * Comments: *At first, nobody is logged in?
+If a user logs in using github or his email address (oauth), a user is created in the authentication table in supabase.
+Once he is logged, you can see his profile infos (email, phone number, ...)or an other page with his reviews that he can manages.
+He can log out from his profile infos page and see all the comments from the contact us page he has done.
+However, the button delete account is not working because we did not manage to configure properly the deletion of a user from the authenticate table in supabase.*
-  * Task feedback: *Facultative, how did you find the task (difficulty, pertinence...)*
+  * Task feedback: *great to handle but the concept of oauth and the authenticate table in supabase is really hard to understand and handle.
+For example, to understand the concept of twilio token for phone number is not usual and evident.
+But really instructive !
+We really learnt a lot from there.*
 * **WYSIWYG integration**
   * Grade: *2/2*
   * Comments: *The user see how he will impact the page in real time and when applied it instantly appear at the place the user saw it ( for the posts and ratings)*